ddd-mtl/zits/README.md

  - `Option<T>` converts to `T | null`
  - A destructured argument will be converted to `input`

- Additionnaly support for enums of unnamed variants has been added and converts to a string enum:
+ Additionnaly support for enums of unnamed variants has been added and converts to a string enum.
- Example:
+ ### Example
  Input:
 ```rust
 #[hdk_entry_defs]